 1. Preparation

 1.1.
 Make nonfluorescent minimal NSD medium2.
 The absence of riboflavin is expected to reduce background intracellular green fluorescence and associated phototoxicity.
-To further suppress photodamage, add Trolox14 to 0.5 mM during imaging.

 1.2.
 Grow the yeast strain overnight at ~23 &#176;C to logarithmic phase in 5 mL NSD in a 50mL baffled flask with good aeration.
-About 34 h prior to analysis, dilute the yeast culture in fresh NSD plus Trolox so that the final OD600 will be 0.50.8 at the time of imaging.
+About 34 h prior to analysis, dilute the yeast culture in fresh NSD so that the final OD600 will be 0.50.8 at the time of imaging.

 1.3.
 Prepare a 2 mg/mL solution of concanavalin A (ConA).
 If desired, freeze aliquots of this solution in liquid nitrogen and store at -80 &#176;C.